justin-aj/PRSummarizer/readme.md

 python streamer.py
 ```

 Authorize with your Gmail account.
-A `token.pickle` file will be created.
+A `token.pickle` file will be created or upload it after generating it locally.

 ### Run as a background service